Do I need to open a bank account in Croatia?

 How to open a Croatian bank account

-If you plan to pay bills from this account, best to sign up for internet banking.
+If you plan to pay bills from this account, best to sign up for internet banking and bill pay.
 You’ll be charged a small fee, less than 10kuna usually, per month for this service.

 What else should I know?

 If you have any debt in Croatia whatsoever, the government will take it out of your bank account without warning.

 Haven’t paid your national health insurance fee?
 First they freeze the money, then they take it, and you will not get it back.
 I would avoid a situation where the government must resort to freezing your bank account as it is a laborious and extremely stressful process to get it unfrozen and chances are you, you’re not getting that money back.
 If they took your money, then you probably owed that money.